I get a huge range of questions every day and try to respond to every message, comment and email, but I really appreciate it if you read these first!

 I am looking to buy a starter camera.
 What would you recommend?

-This totally depends on your budget!
-If you are looking to go with a mirrorless digital camera, something from the Sony a5000 or a6000 series will be great.
+This totally depends on your budget, but if you are looking to go with a mirrorless digital camera, something from the Sony a5000 or a6000 series will be great.
 I recommend getting it with the kit lens (the lens that comes with it) first and going from there.
 Note that the a5000 cameras do not have a viewfinder.
+Overall I recommend using what you have and upgrading once your gear starts limiting you.

 How do you fund your travels?